UWCS/rs118/src/raytracer.md

 ### 3.3: Sky

-To make the background for our raytraced image, we're gonna add add a nice blue-white gradient.
+To make the background for our raytraced image, we're gonna add a nice blue-white gradient.
 In your colour function, add code to normalise the ray's direction vector, then scale it from $-1 \leq t \leq 1$ from $0 \leq t \leq 1$.
 We're then gonna do a neat graphics trick called a lerp, or linear interpolation, where we blend two colours: `blended_value = (1-t) * start_value + t * end_value`.
 Use white for your starting colour, a nice `(0.5, 0.7, 1.0)` blue for your end colour, and blend based upon the y coordinate.
 You should end up with something like:

 ![](./img/3-3.png)